If your family just got word that you’re moving to Pápa, Hungary, soon you’ve come to the right place.

 We always kept an eye out for seasonal treats: apple picking, strawberry picking, lavender fields, wine tastings etc. Hungarian wine is quite famous!

-As mentioned before, there are lots of events in the Strategic Airlift Community.
+As mentioned before, there are many events in the Strategic Airlift Community.
 There is a Dutch Party, Swedish Crayfish Party, Norwegian Cardboard Boat Race Festival, USA Fourth of July Party, and each month there are brunches where the spouses of each of the 13 Nations take turns cooking their national foods to share.
 It’s wonderful!

 Tell us about the weather.